rero/developer-resources/data/pid-reservation.md

-# RERO-ILS CLI Commands

-## PID Reservation
+# PID Reservation

 To reserve a range of pids for future records loading, reserved pids will have the status `RESERVED`.

 For information on how to use the new cli: